medz/spry/docs/guide/routing.md

 Using Spry router allows more advanced and convenient routing system such as parameters and HTTP methods while the app instance itself only allows static prefix matching.

 ::: tip
-Internally h3 uses [RoutingKit](https://github.com/medz/routingkit) for route matching.
+Internally Spry uses [RoutingKit](https://github.com/medz/routingkit) for route matching.
 :::

 ## Listen route